hpjeonGIT/class/coursera_gcp/README.md

   - Debian based VM with a persistent 5GB home directory
 - APIs
   - Goole APIs Explorer shows what APIs are available
+  - Allows code to be written to control
     - Java, Python, PHP, C#, GO, Node.js, Ruby, C++
 - Cloud Mobile app
   - Start, stop and use SSH to connect into compute engine instances
   - Stop and start Cloud SQL instances
   - Up to date billing information
   - Alerts and incidence management

-## Coursera: Getting started with Google Cloud platform and Qwiklabs

 # Week 4

 ## Virtual Private Cloud networking
 - Virtual Private Cloud (VPC)
   - Can run code, store data, host websites, ...
-- VPC networks connect Google Cloud resources to each other and to the internet
-- Example
+- Google VPC networks are global and can have subnets in any GCP region worldwide
   - Over two zones in a single region
     - Can be resilient to disruptions